 Family Support Services of West Hawaii has conformed to FASB ASC 958-210-45-9 "Not for profit entities, Classifications of Net Assets".
 Accordingly, the Organization is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.
 Grants and other contributions of cash and other assets are reported as temporarily restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
+When a donor restriction expires, that is, when a stipulated time restricted net assets are reported in the statement of activities as net assets released from restrictions.

-Temporarily restricted net assets represent restricted grants and funds received from foundations and donors for which the restriction had not yet been fulfilled and consist of the following at June 30, 2013:
+Temporarily restricted net assets represent restricted grants and funds received from foundations and donors for which the restriction had not yet been fulfilled and consist of the following at June 30, 2014 and 2013: